 We had fun, talked about all kinds of stuff, from chimpanzees and gorillas to WordPress stuff and post World War II events.
 We took plenty of breaks to cool our feet and to apply some blistertape when needed.

 For our last break, we sat down on a bench under a highway bride.
 In the shade.
 The temperature had really gone up, and we really needed to cool down, drink some water and apply some more sunscreen.
 When we were ready, there was just 4km to go.
 The first part of the last phase we really walked together, but the more I came to the Estrel Hotel, the faster I was walking.
-Caspar said it was OK to continue, so that’s what I did.
-When I arrived on the bridge across the hotel I booked for my stay in Berlin, Noam, my son, came running towards me.
+Caspar said it was OK to continue with the faster pace, so that’s what I did.
+When I arrived on the bridge across the hotel I booked for my stay in Berlin, my son came running towards me.
 We had the best hug ever, and then the rest of my family joined me.
-Daughter Mila, wife Beatrijs, my parents, in-laws, and my niece Lilian.
+Daughter, wife, my parents, in-laws, and my niece.